Meet Our Clergy

-The Rev'd James L. J. Nuzzo, Deacon Associate
+The Rev'd James L. J. Nuzzo, Priest Associate

 The Reverend James L.J.
 Nuzzo has been affiliated with All Saints since 2013.
-In addition to being a transitional deacon, he is the Canon Theologian and Ecumenical Officer to Bishop William Anderson of the Diocese of Caledonia in the Anglican Church of Canada.
+Recently ordained priest, he is the Canon Theologian and Ecumenical Officer to Bishop William Anderson of the Diocese of Caledonia in the Anglican Church of Canada.
 He is licensed by Bishop Thomas Shaw to function in the Diocese of Massachusetts.

 In addition to his duties at All Saints', he works and writes on issues of the development of self from a spiritual and a relational viewpoint.
 He is writing a book “Modern Monasteries: Intentional Communities and American Higher Education” and will be an Adjunct Instructor at Williams College during the 2013-2014 academic year.

 He is Treasurer and Member of the Board of the Saint Bruno Lay Contemplatives and the International Fellowship of Saint Bruno both of which are directed by the Carthusian Order.
 He is also a Board Member of the Boston Ballet, World Fit, and Boston Youth Symphony Orchestra.

 He and his wife Bryann have three children, Benjamin, Emma and Spenser.
 He takes ballet class, bikes, and rides horses with more enthusiasm than skill.